ltecheroffical/LTEngine/README.md

 ## Getting Started

 Currently, the recommended approach is to clone the repository into a third-party directory and use CMake to add it as a subdirectory.
 Releases will be available after v1.0.0.
+There is markdown documents in some parts.

 ---